-Accessibility in the digital age has created a sense of immediacy and transparency that consumers not only want but expect from brands today.
-Especially with the rise of social media, particularly TikTok, driving sales and attracting new, high-buying audiences, it’s up to companies to stay on top of trends in order to be competitive.
+Understanding consumer behavior is crucial in this dynamic market, with accessibility in the digital age creating a sense of immediacy and transparency that consumers not only want but expect from brands today.
+Especially with the rise of social media, particularly TikTok, driving sales and attracting new, high-buying audiences, it’s up to companies to stay on top of trends in order to maintain brand awareness and competitive positioning.

 Gen Z will soon outpace Millennials as the top consumer market, and brands must shift their strategies to cater to this tech-savvy audience.
-This new generation of consumers expects quality, convenience, and customization in equal measure, which means every CPG brand must work extra hard to capture and maintain their attention.
+This new generation of consumers expects quality, convenience, and customization in equal measure, which means every CPG brand must work extra hard to capture and maintain their attention, understanding consumer needs, and responding to them effectively.

-Here are five CPG industry trends companies need to consider working into their current strategies as they shift to accommodate the current market.
+Here are five CPG industry trends companies need to consider working into their current strategies as they shift to accommodate the current market and consumer demand.

 1. Addressing environmentally conscious consumers